How to Buy (or Sell) Used Phones - Without Getting Scammed

 Category: Gadgets

-Sadly, mobile phones and other electronic gadgets become obsolete almost as fast as the news these days.
+Have you noticed that smart phones and other electronic gadgets become obsolete almost as fast as the news these days.
 If you like to stay on the bleeding edge, you'll upgrade your tech gadgets at every opportunity.
-But what's the best way to get cash for your used phone or other electronics, without getting scammed?
+But what's the best way to get cash for your used iPhone, Android smartphone, or other electronics, without getting scammed?
 And is it a good idea to buy a used phone?
 Here are several ways you can sell (or buy) a used cell phone, tablet, laptop, digital camera, video game, or other gear...

 Buying and Selling Your Used Electronics

-Are looking to sell your smartphone, iPad or Android tablet?
-Some carriers take used or older models as trade-ins, but they typically pay you with bill credits, not cash, and they don't give you much of a discount if they do.
+Are looking to sell your iPhone, iPad, Android smartphone or tablet?
+Some mobile carriers take used or older models as trade-ins, but they typically pay you with bill credits, not cash, and they don't give you much of a discount if they do.
 Fortunately, there are several ways to turn your old phone into cold cash.
 If you have an unwanted tablet, Kindle, laptop, game console, or digital camera, you can sell those too.
 Read on for some options to find out how much your items are worth, and sell them to the highest bidder.
 If you're in the market for an almost-new phone, you'll find options for that as well.

 Gazelle is one such option.
 Answer a few simple questions about your phone and get an offer for it.
 Mail your phone to Gazelle using their postage-paid label delivered to you electronically.
 When it passes Gazelle’s inspection, you receive money via check, Amazon gift card, or Paypal.
 Note that Paypal will take a cut of the money sent to you.